MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 The number of top interpretations to be included in the result set.

-`--SelectInterpretationEntities`
+`--InterpretationEntityAttributes`

 A list of entity attributes, seperated by ','.
 Use '*' for all entity attributes.
 Each interpretation in the result set can include the top matching entities used for generating the interpretation.
-SelectInterpretationEntities specifies which attributes of the top matching entities should be included in the result set.
+InterpretationEntityAttributes specifies which attributes of the top matching entities should be included in the result set.

-`--TakeInterpretionEntities`
+`--InterpretationEntityCount`

 The number of top matching entities to be included for each interpretation.
 Each interpretation in the result set can include the top matching entities used for generating the interpretation.
-TakeInterpretionEntities specifies how many top matching entnties should be included in the result set
+InterpretationEntityCount specifies how many top matching entnties should be included in the result set

 `--Timeout`

 Maximum amount of time in milliseconds allowed for command to complete before aborting the command.
 The interpret command will return the top interptations found in the allowed timedout.

-## Evaluate Command
+## Evaluate command

 Evaluates a KES query expression and returns the top matching entities in the index(es).